MoonlightCapital/MoonlightBot-docs/moderation-commands/timeout.md

 * `user`: The user that you want to ban
 * `duration`: The duration you want to time them out for.
 * `reason`: The reason you want to time them out.
 This is an optional parameter, which can be used for record-keeping
-* `notify`: Whether the target user will be notified by Direct Message (True/False)
+* `notify`: Whether the target user will be notified by Direct Message (True/False).
+This is optional and contains the server name and reason
 * `no-infraction`: Whether the ban counts as an infraction or not (True/False).
-This is optional and contains the server name and reason

 {% hint style="warning" %}
 The user will not be notified if both `notify` and `no-infraction` are set to True